Micronutrients

 B12 vitamin supplements

-In order for our bodies to utilise vitamin B12, it must first be extracted from food.
+In order for our body to utilise vitamin B12, it must first be released from food.
 It then binds to a special protein, the intrinsic factor, which is produced in the stomach lining.
 Only then can vitamin B12 be actively absorbed in the small intestine.

 The good news is that in higher doses, e.g. through supplements (vitamin B12 tablets, capsules or drops), the body can also absorb vitamin B12 passively through the intestinal mucosa.